 Hi there, I’m David!
 Nice to meet you.

-I’m a Computer Science student at Karlsruhe Institute of Technology in Germany, specializing in Machine Learning and Computer Vision.
+I’m a Computer Science student at Karlsruhe Institute of Technology in Germany specializing in Machine Learning.

 I like to read a lot.
 My Kindle is essential.
-I read mostly biographies and non-fictional, business-related books, covering topics like Personal Growth, Psychology, Neuroscience etc. Here are some of my favorite books.
+I read mostly biographies and non-fictional books, covering topics like Personal Development, Psychology, Neuroscience etc. Here are some of my favorite books.
 During my daily commute I listen either to their Audible counterparts or to podcasts like The Tim Ferriss Show.

 As a New Year’s resolution / personal challenge for 2017, I followed Mark Zuckerberg’s example and set myself the goal to learn a new foreign language.
 I already had to learn French in high school, which I hated, so this time I wanted to learn a language for the fun of it.
 I chose to learn Swedish, since there’s something about the Nordic languages that fascinates me.
 I made it a daily habit to learn with Duolingo and, in addition, took a Swedish course in university.
 You can follow my progress on Duolingo.
 With my native language being German, Swedish is my fourth language.

 I also enjoy practising Yoga.
 It’s a good balance for sitting in front of a computer for 8+ hours a day and helps with correcting my posture.
 My goal for 2018 is to be finally able to do the splits.
 What’s more, in 2018 I’ve competed in my first Tough Mudder, a 10-mile obstacle race through mud and ice-cold water.
 Setting myself goals like these really has been a great motivation to get in the best shape of my life, both physically and mentally.